shuhancai183/agentic-query-rewriting-rag/README.md

 - Empirical comparison across multiple datasets and retrievers
 - Analysis of interactions between query rewriting and hybrid retrieval
 - A modular pipeline for testing future RAG improvements

+# Case Study

+To better understand when query rewriting helps and when it fails, we analyze two representative examples from BEIR-FiQA and HotpotQA.

+## Case 1: FiQA retrieval succeeds loosely, but answer generation still hallucinates

+**Question**

+> How to deposit a cheque issued to an associate in my business into my business account?

+### Observation

+Across multiple retrievers and rewriting strategies, the system consistently achieved:

+- **Loose Recall = 1**
+- **Strict Recall = 0**
+- **EM = 0**
+- **F1 = 0**
+- **Hallucination = 1**

+For example, under **BM25 + Baseline**, retrieved document IDs included:

+`65404, 422886, 367754, 590102, 64556`

+Under **BM25 + Multi Rewrite**, the retrieved IDs slightly changed in ranking:

+`65404, 590102, 422886, 367754, 64556`

+Despite this retrieval variation, the generated answer remained essentially the same:

+> Have the associate sign the back of the cheque and then deposit it into your business account.
+Alternatively, the associate can endorse it in front of the teller with some ID.

+### Analysis

+This example shows that **retrieval overlap alone is not sufficient for faithful answer generation**.
+Although the system retrieved partially relevant evidence, it failed to retrieve a document set that fully supported the final answer under the strict metric.

+As a result, the generator produced a plausible banking procedure, but one that was not fully grounded in the retrieved evidence.
+This leads to:

+- high loose recall
+- zero strict recall
+- zero EM/F1
+- full hallucination

+### Takeaway

+For FiQA-style factual questions, query rewriting may slightly reorder or expand retrieved evidence, but this does not necessarily improve factual grounding if the critical supporting document is still missing.

+---

+## Case 2: HotpotQA fails because only the first hop is retrieved

+**Question**

+> In what year was the university where Sergei Aleksandrovich Tokarev was a professor founded?

+**Gold Answer**

+> 1755

+### Observation

+Across BM25, dense, and hybrid retrieval, as well as across all rewriting strategies, the system consistently retrieved the entity page:

+`Sergei Aleksandrovich Tokarev`

+However, it failed to retrieve the second-hop evidence needed to answer the question, and the predicted answer was always:

+> insufficient information

+Typical retrieved titles under **BM25 + Baseline**:

+- Sergei Aleksandrovich Tokarev
+- Sergei Aleksandrovich Kudryavtsev
+- Sergei Sholokhov
+- Jeffrey MacKie-Mason
+- Achille Mbembe

+Typical retrieved titles under **Dense + Baseline**:

+- Sergei Aleksandrovich Tokarev
+- Sergei Kosarev
+- Sergei Dmitrochenko
+- Boris Berezovsky (businessman)
+- Sergei Sholokhov

+Metrics remained:

+- **Loose Recall = 1**
+- **Strict Recall = 0**
+- **EM = 0**
+- **F1 = 0**
+- **Hallucination = 0**

+### Analysis

+This is a classic **multi-hop retrieval failure**.

+The system successfully retrieved the first-hop entity page about Tokarev, but failed to retrieve the second supporting document about the university where he taught and that university's founding year.

+This explains why:

+- loose recall is high
+- strict recall remains zero
+- answer generation fails safely with "insufficient information" instead of hallucinating

+### Takeaway

+For multi-hop QA, query rewriting alone is often insufficient if the retriever cannot explicitly bridge the intermediate reasoning step.
+This suggests that **multi-hop decomposition or iterative retrieval** may be more effective than simple rewrite-based reformulation.